alkan/WorkerTopology/README.md

 # Worker Topology &nbsp;&nbsp;&nbsp; ![Travis](https://travis-ci.org/alkan/WorkerTopology.svg?branch=master)

-Node.js Worker Threads are great.
+Node.js Worker Threads library is great.
 It is, however, a bit tricky to develop cleanly separated worker codes and build a sophisticated worker topology.
 This library is developed to get rid of such difficulties.

 Think of that you just
-* List workers with optional settings
+* list workers with optional settings,
-* Specify worker channels as pairs
+* specify worker channels as pairs,
-* Call topology compozer
+* and call the topology composer.

 Then, voila!
 You will have
-* all workers are up and running
+* all workers are up and running,
-* pointers to worker instances in the main thread
+* pointers to worker instances in the main thread,
-* port objects are attached to workers and the main thread as you declared
+* specified channels are created, port objects are attached to workers and the main thread

 ## Installation